Curt Flood: MLB career

-Flood signed with the Cincinnati Reds in 1956 and made a handful of appearances for the team in 1956–57.
+Flood signed with the Cincinnati Redlegs in 1956 and made a handful of appearances for the team in 1956–57.
 However, Flood was deemed expendable with future star centerfielder Vada Pinson preparing to be promoted to the majors.
 He was traded to the St. Louis Cardinals in December 1957.

 For the next 12 seasons, he became a fixture in center field for St. Louis; although he struggled at the plate from 1958 to 1960, his defensive skill was apparent.
 He had his breakthrough year at the plate after Johnny Keane took over as manager in 1961: he batted .322, followed by .296 in 1962 with 11 home runs.
 He continued to improve offensively in 1963, hitting .302 and scoring a career-high 112 runs, third-most in the NL; he also had career bests in doubles (34), triples (9) and stolen bases (17) and collected 200 hits in an NL-leading 662 at bats.
 In that year he received the first of his seven consecutive Gold Gloves.

 He earned his first All-Star selection in 1964.
 He batted .311.
 His 679 at-bats led the NL again and were the fifth-highest total in league history to that point, setting a team record by surpassing Taylor Douthit's 1930 total of 664; Lou Brock broke the team record three years later with 689.
 He tied for tops in hits with The Pittsburgh Pirates' Roberto Clemente with 211.
 Batting leadoff in the World Series against the New York Yankees, he hit only .200 but scored in three of the Cardinal victories as the team won in seven games for its first championship since 1946.
 In 1965, Flood had his greatest power output with 11 home runs and 83 runs batted in while he was hitting .310.
 He made the All-Star team again in 1966, a season in which he did not commit a single error in the outfield; his record errorless streak of 226 games (NL record for an outfielder) and 568 total chances (major league record) ran from September 3, 1965, to June 4, 1967.